pyxem/kikuchipy/doc/load_save_patterns.rst

     >>> s2, s4, s6 = kp.load('patterns.h5', scans=[2, 4, 6])

-Here the h5ebsd :func:`~kikuchipy.io.plugins.h5ebsd.file_reader` is called.
+Here, the h5ebsd :func:`~kikuchipy.io.plugins.h5ebsd.file_reader` is called.
 If only ``Scan 4`` is to be read, ``scans=4`` can be passed.
 The ``scans`` parameter is unnecessary if only ``Scan 2`` is to be read since reading the first scan in the file is the default behaviour.